leannel89/Project_1/README.md

 ### Browsers ###

-The Website has been tested on Chrome, Internet Explorer, Safari and Firefox and all are functioning as they should.
+The Website has been tested on Chrome, Internet Explorer & Safari and all are functioning as they should.
+Firefox would not allow the the desktop image to download without a lot of customised settings, but this is to be expected with

 # Automated Testing #